 That’s what I was surprised to hear that curry mayonnaise isn’t as widely used as I thought it was.
-It goes without question that you will be offered some curry mayo (also known as curry aioli) alongside your order of sweet potato fries, and it isn’t uncommon to see curry chicken salad or curried egg salad sandwiches.
+It goes without question that you will be offered some curry mayo (also known as curry aioli) alongside your order of sweet potato fries (or roasted sweet potatoes), and it isn’t uncommon to see curry chicken salad or curried egg salad sandwiches.

 I’m sharing today my easy recipe for curry mayo which I’ve tested in my own home for serving as a dipping sauce, or as a fun and tasty chicken salad base.
 It’s just 3 ingredients and is ready in literal minutes.
 You’re never going to want to dip your sweet potato fries in anything else ever again!

 - If you’re outside the UK, it can be challenging to find bottled curry mayonnaise.
 Making your own is the easiest solution.

 - It tastes fresher and more vibrant than bottled.

 - Perfect for dipping with sweet potato fries or roasted sweet potato cubes.

 - Great for adding to chicken or egg salad for a fun change of flavor.

 - Mayonnaise: You’ll want to use a good quality real mayonnaise.
 Whatever your favorite brand is will work just fine!

 - Curry powder: This can be found in the spice aisle of your local grocery store, or you can make your own.